okekejus/personal_spotify_tracking/README.md

 - Numpy
 - Datetime

+# How common is my taste in music?
 # What kind of music do I *truly* like?
 # Do hit songs - regardless of genre - have something that guarantees they will be a hit?
+# What do my favourite songs look like?